sagarchapara/sagarchapara.github.io/_pages/about.md

 ---
+layout: default
 permalink: /about/
 title: "About"
 ---

 I am a machine learning engineer and researcher focused on building reliable, production-ready ML systems.
 This blog chronicles the models I build, the experiments that worked (and those that did not), and the principles that guide my practice.

 Expect to see: